University of Oregon: "University of Nike"

 The school's "O" logo was officially adopted by the university as a whole in 2002.
 Designed by Nike, it was first adopted by the athletic program in late-1998.
 The inside of the logo is said to depict Hayward Field, the institution's track and field venue.
 The outside of the logo is said to represent Autzen Stadium, which is UO's football stadium.

-Phil Knight has financed hundreds of millions of dollars worth of construction projects on UO's campus going back to the late-1980s.
+Phil Knight has financed hundreds of millions of dollars' worth of construction projects on UO's campus going back to the late-1980s.
 Knight contributed to the renovation and expansion of the Main Library, now called the Knight Library, and the construction of the William W. Knight Law Center.
 Knight did not make a major contribution to academics between 1996 and 2016.

-Knight is widely known in the sports world as a prominent athletic booster.
-Knight also has contributed to, and managed, the construction of various athletic department facilities.
+Knight is an athletic booster.
+He has contributed to, and managed, the construction of various athletic department facilities.
 Knight's involvement in said projects usually does not involve any university oversight, making them controversial.
-Knight also financed the majority of the Hayward Field renovation project, which cost over $270 million according to the UO Athletic Department.
+Knight also financed the majority of the Hayward Field renovation project.

 Major publications including the New York Times and Wall Street Journal have described the university as the "University of Nike".
-A booked titled The University of Nike, written by Joshua Hunt, describes Nike and Phil Knight's influence on the university.
+A book titled The University of Nike, written by Joshua Hunt, describes Nike and Phil Knight's influence on the university.

-As of 2022, 16.5% of UO's gross square footage (based on building inventory) is purpose built for the university's NCAA sports program.
-UO's NCAA program currently occupies 1,492,802 gross square feet of building space.
-Many of these facilities are only accessible to student athletes.
+As of 2022, 16.5% of UO's gross square footage is purpose-built for the university's sports programs.